webpro-nl/knip/packages/docs/src/content/docs/reference/known-issues.md

 ## Definitely Typed packages in `dependencies`

 Knip is strict in the divide between `dependencies` and `devDependencies`.
-Some projects are published with one or more Definitely Typed packages (`@types/*`) bundled.
-Knip does not detect/report such DT packages that are expected to be listed in `dependencies`.
+Some projects are published with one or more DT packages bundled.
+Knip does not make exceptions for such DT packages (`@types/*`) listed in `dependencies`.

 ## Extensionless imports